petrovskaia/api-gee-drive/README.md

 # Download satellite images from Google Earth Engine API to Google Drive with Google Cloud platform
 This repo helps in using Google Cloud instruments: Google Earth Engine API and Google Drive API

-To create APIs on Google Cloud, please refer to this link https://developers.google.com/earth-engine/cloud
+To create APIs on Google Cloud, please refer to this link:

+https://developers.google.com/earth-engine/cloud

 You can use parser (gee_download_parser.py) from linux command line.